matbloch/coding_quickstarter/Web/GraphQL/graphene.md

 - Defines relationship between **fields in the GraphQL schema** and how data is retrieved
 - Each attribute represents a `Field`
 - Each `Field` has a resolve method
+- **Any type** can be mounted as a Field:
+  - Object Type
+  - Scalar Type
+  - Enum
+  - Interface
+  - Union
+- All class attributes of a `graphene.ObjectType` are implicitly mounted as a Field

 **Basic Example**

 ```python
 class Person(graphene.ObjectType):
     name = graphene.String()

 # Is equivalent to:
 class Person(graphene.ObjectType):
     name = graphene.Field(graphene.String)